Enrollment goes from November 15, 2014 to February 15, 2015.

-Healthcare.gov is the only online source where you can apply for and, if eligible, receive federal tax credits when purchasing and enrolling in a qualified health plan (QHP).
+Healthcare.gov is the only online source where you can apply for and, if eligible, receive federal tax credits when purchasing and enrolling.

 In general, tax credits may be available for individuals whose household income falls between 138% and 400% of the Federal Poverty Limit (FPL).

-2. Enroll online directly with a Qualified Health Plan (QHP) issuer:
+2. Enroll online directly with an insurance provider:

-3. Apply for Medicaid and Children’s Health Insurance Program (CHIP):
+3. Apply for Medicaid or Children’s Health Insurance Program (CHIP):

 If you or someone in your household think they may be eligible for public health coverage, you can apply online directly through ASSIST.